mnemnion/JLpeg.jl/Plans.md

   - [ ] disjoint-PChoice optimization
   - [ ] Capture-closing optimization (vm)
 - [X]  All `CaptureInst`s same struct w. distinct Pattern subtype
+- [ ]  Proposed optimizations not found in LPeg
   - [ ]  Fail optimization: only update the register once when returning from calls. this one should be deferred until we have real profiling on the hot loop.
-- [ ]  "deferred action" form `patt / :func`.
-This one will be rather complex to get right, but we get one critical and one nice thing out of it: assigning several actions to a single grammar, and compile-time compiling grammars then load-time providing the Actions.
-- [ ]  Proposed optimizations not found in LPeg
+         Technically this _is_ found in LPeg...
   - [ ]  Inlining: short rules with no captures, "short" is like, 5 instructions?
 10?
   - [ ]  CaptureCommitInst: it's a commit which create a full capture from its paired Choice.
          Very nice for capture-heavy workflows, like parsing full grammars (where we very often